Probing Interacting Dark Sectors with upcoming Post-Reionization and Galaxy Surveys: Results and Discussion

 \subsection{Alternative Dark Energy Parametrization: JBP}

 The analysis thus far had employed the CPL parametrization of the DE EoS.
 Although CPL provides a widely used and flexible description of dynamical dark energy, it is useful to verify whether the projected constraints obtained in this work depend sensitively on this specific parametrization.
 To this end, the analysis was repeated using the JBP parametrization $w(a) = w_0 + w_a a(1-a)$ \citep{Jassal:2005qc}.
-If one constructs a class of CPL-like parametrizations where the redshift-dependence scales as $z/(1 + z)^p$, with $p$ being a natural number, then the JBP parametrization is the second in this family with $p = 2$ after CPL.
-Consequently, JBP enables a steeper evolution of the EoS, while keeping the same value today and in the far past.

 Table \ref{tab:JBP_constraints} and Fig. \ref{fig:JBP} show the projected parameter constraints obtained for the interacting JBP parametrization using the combined SKA galaxy clustering and cosmic shear observations in the phantom and non-phantom regimes, respectively.
 In each case, the SKA forecasts are compared with the baseline constraints derived from current observations (Planck 2018 + DESI DR2 BAO + Pantheon+).